What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 Two exemplary finish styles of Counter Strike skins

-If you want to find out more about the different finish styles, you can here, in the Counter Strike Workshop to find out more.
+If you want to learn more about the different finish styles, you can here, in the Counter Strike Workshop to find out more.

 Finish Catalog (paint catalog)